 Syphilis rates have increased in the US in recent years.
-During 2014 were reported over 63.000 new cases of syphilis, including 20.000 cases of primary and secondary syphilis, with more than 80% of the last occurring among MSM according to the CDC.
-Reported that syphilis cases increased 15% between 2013 and 2014 and other 19% of 2014 2015 to Dr of Voux he said.
+During 2014 over 63.000 new cases of syphilis were reported, including 20.000 cases of primary and secondary syphilis, with more than 80% of the latter occurring among MSM according to the CDC.
+They reported that cases of syphilis increased 15% between 2013 and 2014 and other 19% from 2014 to 2015, Voux Dr said.

 Pregnant women with syphilis can pass it to their babies (congenital syphilis).

-The Voux Dr team bases its estimates on data from case reports of syphilis in 2015 of notifiable diseases in the national system, together with the 2014 estimates, the number of gay men and bi adults by state.
-State of syphilis among gay men estimates were not previously possible because the state-by-state estimates of this population were not available, they observed.
-I was lacking common denominator that has been provided by recent estimates of the number of MSM in each state of researchers at Emory University.
+The Voux Dr team bases its estimates on data from case reports of syphilis in 2015 of notifiable diseases in the national system, together with the estimates of 2014, the number of adult gay men and bi per state.
+State estimates of syphilis among homosexual men were not previously possible because state-by-state estimates of this population were not available, they noted.
+There was a lack of common denominator that was provided by recent estimates of the number of MSM in each state of researchers at Emory University.

-The CDC researchers calculated rates for 44 States who reported sex partners; at least 70% of men diagnosed with primary and secondary syphilis during 2015 - representing 84% of all such cases - comparing rates among men with any male partners against these reporting relationships between female partners only.
+The CDC researchers calculated rates for the 44 states that reported the sex of the partners; at least 70% of men diagnosed with primary and secondary syphilis during 2015 - which accounted for 84% of all such cases - comparing rates among men with any male partners against these reports of relationships between female partners only.

-Across the country had 17.887 cases of primary and secondary syphilis among men and 2030 cases among women in these 44 2015 States.
-Among men, the numbers of cases were 12.118 for MSM and 2866 2903 for heterosexuals and for men with unknown sex partners of men.
+Across the country there were 17.887 cases of primary and secondary syphilis among all men and 2030 cases among women in these 44 states in 2015.
+Among men, case numbers were 12.118 for MSM and 2866 for heterosexual men and 2903 for men with unknown partner sex.

 Overall, almost half of men (49%) surveyed in 2014 said they had been tested for syphilis in recent months 12 above 38% in 2008 and 40% in 2011.

-Syphilis testing rates in 2014 were similar among racial / ethnic groups in 50% for black men and 48% for whites and Latinos.
-Men who had seen a physician in the past year were more likely to have a syphilis diagnosis than those who were not selected (54 vs 25%), and those with insurance were also more likely than those without (51 vs 42%) .
+Rates of syphilis testing on 2014 were similar between racial / ethnic groups, at 50% for black men and 48% for whites and Latinos.
+Men who had seen a doctor last year were more likely to have a diagnosis of syphilis than those who were not screened (54 vs. 25%), and those with insurance were also more likely than those without (51 vs. 42%) .

-Gay and men bi most at risk were more susceptible to test for syphilis, including HIV-positive men (vs 68 45% of HIV negative) and men over 10 sexual partners during the last 12 months (65 vs 45% among those with fewer partners).
+Gay men and bi men at higher risk were more likely to be tested for syphilis, including HIV-positive men (vs. 68 45% of HIV negative) and men with more than 10 sexual partners during the previous 12 months (65 vs 45% among those with fewer partners).

 Among sexually active men who were selecionados, the proportion who tested positive for syphilis was 11% in 2014 from 9% in 2008 and 8% in 2011.
 Although blacks were only slightly more likely to be tested, they had a substantially higher rate of diagnosis of syphilis (14%) than whites (8%) or Latino (11%) in 2014.

-"Despite the recommendation for screening at least annually among sexually active MSM, less than half of MSM reported recent syphilis tests in 2014," the researchers concluded in their abstract.
-"While testing among MSM increased, more work is needed, especially due to increases in the diagnosis of syphilis among selected from the 2008 2014."
+"Despite the recommendation for at least annual screening among sexually active MSM, less than half of MSM reported recent syphilis testing on 2014," the researchers concluded in their summary.
+"While the test among MSM has increased, more work is needed, especially due to increases in syphilis diagnosis among those selected from 2008 to 2014."

 Finally, Anna Cope and Sarah Oliver, both the CDC, presented new data on ocular syphilis, a rare event, but serious.